danielbodnar/awesome-stars/README.md

 ## obsidian-md

+- [daeh/zotero-markdb-connect](https://github.com/daeh/zotero-markdb-connect) - Zotero plugin that links your Markdown database to Zotero.
+Jump directly from Zotero Items to connected Markdown files.
+Automatically tags Zotero Items so you can easily see which papers you've made n
+- [mgmeyers/obsidian-zotero-integration](https://github.com/mgmeyers/obsidian-zotero-integration) - Insert and import citations, bibliographies, notes, and PDF annotations from Zotero into Obsidian.
+- [argenos/zotero-mdnotes](https://github.com/argenos/zotero-mdnotes) - A Zotero plugin to export item metadata and notes as markdown files
 - [QuentinWach/obsidian_ai](https://github.com/QuentinWach/obsidian_ai) - Automatically organize and augment the quality of your obsidian.md notes with OpenAI's GPT3!
 - [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites
 - [SilentVoid13/Templater](https://github.com/SilentVoid13/Templater) - A template plugin for obsidian